decisionhub/documentation/docs/Collect Submissions/3-Build a Form/sections.md

 3. Provide additional instructions or context for applicants by filling in an optional description.
 4. Indicate whether the questions will be used as **Admin Info** or as **Decision Criteria**.

-**Admin Info** should be used for administrative facts about the candidate, which won't be rated to make a decision. **Decision Criteria** should include questions that your committee members are expected to review and rate.
+**Admin Info** should be used for administrative facts about the candidate, which won't be rated to make a decision. **Decision Criteria** should include questions that your reviewers are expected to review and rate.
 {: .banner-info .mb-6 }

 ## Re-order sections